 Suggestions for Activities for Those with Limited Mobility or Disabilities

-The range of holiday activities available for those with disabilities has never been wider.
+The range of holiday activities available for people with disabilities has never been wider.
 We’ve researched far and wide to bring you some suggestions and ideas of something new to try.

-ClimbingClimbing centres are now waking up to the fact that those with a disability or in a wheelchair would like to try out this wonderful activity.
+ClimbingClimbing centres are now waking up to the fact disabled people would like to try out this wonderful activity.
 There’s also specially adapted accommodation on offer.
 We recommend chatting with the instructors and centre staff, in order to work out any extra help you might need.
 For example, using a special harness can help you to achieve more than you might expect, to have a rest break easily and to be less likely to fall.
-Some centres have pulley systems where those using wheelchairs can pull themselves up rock faces which are fantastic for the strong armed!
-Deaf climbers can learn a series of rope tugs that work when lip reading or signing is impossible.
+Some centres have pulley systems where wheelchair users can pull themselves up rock faces which are fantastic for the strong armed!
+Deaf climbers can learn a series of rope tugs that work when lip-reading or signing is impossible.
 Find out more.

 CyclingMany options are available such as bicycles fitted with stabilisers, tricycles which might have a supported or recumbent seat; hand cycles, where the rider is able to power the front wheel by hand, and bicycles for two, which are rather like a rickshaw with side by side cycling.
 Tandems, of course, are particularly suited for those with sight impairment, where the front rider, the pilot, is sighted.

-Horse RidingThis activity is very popular among the disabled, not least because it affords the opportunity to bond with the horse, and even severely disabled riders can benefit from special tuition.
+Horse ridingThis activity is very popular among disabled people, not least because it affords the opportunity to bond with the horse, and even severely disabled riders can benefit from special tuition.
 Side-saddle is often a really successful method of building confidence and can be suitable for those who cannot comfortably sit on a horse.
-There is also the option of carriage driving for those who would prefer someone beside them and for whom mounting a horse is problematic.
+There is also the option for carriage driving for those who would prefer someone beside them and for whom mounting a horse is problematic.
 Sessions and lessons are available across the UK before a holiday, and the RDA provide both.